phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 positional parameters accessible by the special parameters `$1`, `$2` and so on.

-Let's refactor our FizzBuzz implementation to illustrate the functions usage:
+Let's refactor our FizzBuzz implementation to illustrate how to use
+functions:

 {{< tabs tabs="Bash JavaScript" id="fizzbuzz-with-functions" >}}
   {{< tab "Bash" >}}